-68. With respect to the rejection of the requests by Col lectiu Bosc Verd and 16 local residents for ex officio review, the Party concerned submits that under the Spanish legal system, an ex officio review is interpreted restrictively.56 It is not possible to merely argue minor irregularities but rather very serious defects or a complete lack of procedure.
-It contends that an "opposite solution would lead to a conflict between the timeframes for appeals and any annulment proceedings that may be brought, conflating different procedural channels that serve different purposes and have different functions".57

-69. The Party concerned points out that at no point did Col lectiu Bosc Verd and the local residents use the courts.58 In response to the allegations of the communicant concerning the excessive costs of accessing justice, the Party concerned contends that recent judicial appeals in the area of environmental matters cast doubt that costs are indeed excessive.
-The Party concerned cites, for example, the case of Cassation Appeal No. 1703/2011 which imposed costs of €2,941.95 for an appeal against the ruling of the High Court of Catalonia in relation to the environmental authorisation of the company Ercros Industrial.59

-70. Finally, the Party concerned states that Uniland's cement activity has passed all its controls, thereby complying with the requirements and conditions stipulated in the environmental authorisation.
-60
+- 68. With respect to the rejection of the requests by Col.lectiu Ecologista Bosc Verd and 16 local residents for ex officio review, the Party concerned submits that under the Spanish legal system, an ex officio review is interpreted restrictively.
+63 It is not possible to merely argue minor irregularities, but rather very serious defects or a complete lack of procedure must be alleged.
+It contends that an "opposite solution would lead to a conflict between the time frames for appeals and any annulment proceedings that may be brought, conflating different procedural channels that serve different purposes and have different functions".
+64 - 69.
+The Party concerned points out that at no point did Col.lectiu Ecologista Bosc Verd and the local residents use the courts.
+65 In response to the allegations of the communicant concerning the excessive costs of accessing justice, the Party concerned contends that recent judicial appeals in the area of environmental matters cast doubt that costs are indeed excessive.
+The Party concerned cites, for example, the case of Cassation Appeal No. 1703/2011, which imposed costs of €2,941.95 for an appeal against the ruling of the High Court of Catalonia in relation to the environmental authorization of the company Ercros Industrial.
+66 - 70.
+Finally, the Party concerned states that Uniland's cement activity has passed all its controls, thereby complying with the requirements and conditions stipulated in the environmental authorization.
+67

-D. Domestic Remedies
+D. Domestic remedies

-71. The use of domestic remedies by the communicants and others is described in paragraphs 42-46 above.

-72. The communicant alleges that Col·lectiu Bosc Verd and local residents were not able to submit the case to the Spanish courts due to the high cost of such proceedings, including court fees (ε 5,070), legal fees (minimum ε 13,000) and the practice of fee-shifting, i.e. the loser being required to pay the other parties' legal, expert and court fees.61 Moreover, such proceedings would be ineffective in this case, given that the plant has been burning waste since 2010 and the final decision in the courts would take at least eight years.62 In this regard, the communicant drew the Committee's attention to studies on access to justice in Spain conducted in 2009 and 2012.
+- 71. The use of domestic remedies by the communicants and others is described in paragraphs 42-46 above. - 72.
+The communicant alleges that Col.lectiu Ecologista Bosc Verd and local residents were not able to submit the case to the Spanish courts due to the high cost of such proceedings, including court fees (€5,070), legal fees (minimum €13,000) and the practice of fee-shifting, i.e., the loser being required to pay the other parties' legal, expert and court fees.68 Moreover, such proceedings would be ineffective in this case, given that the plant has been burning waste since 2010 and the final decision in the courts would take at least eight years.69 In this regard, the communicant drew the Committee's attention to studies on access to justice in Spain conducted in 2009 and 2012.
 The 2012 study, inter alia, found:

 A negative, well-known aspect of Spanish administrative/environmental justice is that it is very slow.
-This is an uncontroversial, well documented conclusion, supported by the
+This is an uncontroversial, well documented conclusion, supported by the regular statistics and data offered by legal professionals, organisations and bodies ...
+The delays in the Spanish court system are sometimes scandalous.
+For instance, the Constitutional Court took ten years to adjudicate a

-56 The Party concerned cites a number of rulings in the documents it submitted on 5 February 2015, supporting this interpretation, among them the Spanish Supreme Court Rulings of 30 September 2008, 3 December 2008 and 20 March 2012.
+63 The Party concerned cites a number of rulings in the documents it submitted on 5 February 2015, supporting this interpretation, among them the Spanish Supreme Court rulings of 30 September 2008, 3 December 2008 and 20 March 2012.

-57 Response from the Party concerned, 5 February 2015, pages 14-15.
+Response by Party concerned to the communication, 5 February 2015, pp. 14-15.